 The Group manages interest rate risk by using the interest rate spread between assets & liabilities as well as adjusting the rate offered for each product regularly.

-31. RISK MANAGEMENT OBJECTIVES AND POLICIES (continued)

-Market risk (continued)

 Currency risk

-Finhay manages gold inventory quantities with the minimum and maximum level of 150 Vietnam mace and 300 Vietnam mace respectively.
+Finhay manages gold inventory quantities with the minimum and maximum level of 1,000 Vietnam mace and 3,000 Vietnam mace respectively.
 The Company manages its gold price risk by keeping close watch on relevant information and situation of gold market in order to properly manage timing of purchases and inventories level.

-As at the reporting date, the Company has gold rings in its inventory with the total value of VND711,932,422.
-The increase (or decrease) of 3% on the gold market price could possibly result in a corresponding increase (or decrease) of VND21,357,973 in gain/loss from revaluation of gold.
+As at the reporting date, the Company has gold rings in its inventory with the total value of VND 4,851,869,318.
+The increase (or decrease) of 3% on the gold market price could possibly result in a corresponding increase (or decrease) of VND 145,556,080 in gain/loss from revaluation of gold.

 Credit risk